jishi/node-sonos-web-controller/README.md

 Main focus will be to support the following:

-Zone management
+ * Zone management
-Volume control
+ * Volume control
-Transport control (play/pause, rwd, fwd, seek)
+ * Transport control (play/pause, rwd, fwd, seek)
-Queue listing
+ * Queue listing
-Browsing favorites
+ * Browsing favorites

 Main target is to be able to run this on a raspberry pi, but any node.js compatible platform should work.
-As of today the GUI only renders correctly in Firefox 19, and I will only focus on supporting Chrome and Firefox (since they are cross platform).
+As of today the GUI only renders correctly in Firefox 19, and I will only focus on supporting:

+* Chrome latest version (25 as of today)
+* Firefox latest version (19 as of today)